alicela1n/litestatic-site/index.md

 # Hello, World
-This is an example index markdown file!
+This is an example website to demonstrate the capabilities of litestatic.